-Professor of Cultural Anthropology
+Professor of History

 Orin Starn is Professor of Cultural Anthropology and History.
-He has wide-ranging interests including Latin America, Native North America, social movements and indigenous politics, the history of anthropology, activist anthropology, and, more recently, sports and society.
-His newest book, "The Passion of Tiger Woods: An Anthropologist Reports on Golf, Race, and Celebrity Scandal," examines the superstar golfer's place in American society and culture.
-Starn is also the author of the award-winning "Ishi's Brain: In Search of America's Last 'Wild' Indian," a chronicle of the life and legend of the last survivor of California's Yahi tribe.
-Earlier in his career, Starn worked for many years in Andean South America, mostly Peru.
-His "Nightwatch: The Politics of Protest in the Andes" recounts the history of one of Peru's major 20th century rural movements.
-Starn is also lead editor of the "The Peru Reader: History, Culture, Politics" and edits Duke's very successful World Readers Series.
+He has wide-ranging interests including Latin America, Native North America, social movements and indigenous politics, sports and society, and the history of anthropology.
+His most recent book, "The Shining Path: Love, Madness, and Revolution in the Andes" (W.W.
+Norton, 2019, with Miguel La Serna) tells the story of a brutal Peruvian guerrilla insurgency.
+Starn's other books include, "The Passion of Tiger Woods: An Anthropologist Reports on Golf, Race, and Celebrity Scandal" (Duke University Press, 2011); "Nightwatch: The Politics of Protest in the Andes" (Duke University Press, 1999); and the award-winning "Ishi's Brain: In Search of America's Last 'Wild' Indian."
+(W.W.
+Norton, 2004).
+Starn is also lead editor of the "The Peru Reader: History, Culture, Politics" and edits Duke University Press's World Readers Series.
 In 2005, he won Duke's highest undergraduate teaching award and was awarded the Sally Dalton Robinson Professorship in Cultural Anthropology.
-Starn is also the co-editor of "Indigenous Experience Today" and "Between Resistance and Revolution: Cultural Politics and SocialProtest" together with three books in Spanish.
 Starn's essays and op-ed pieces have appeared in the Los Angeles Times, Chronicle of Higher Education and many other newspapers, and his work cited in the New York Times, USA Today, and other newspapers.
 He has also appeared on NPR, ESPN and numerous other radio and tv programs.
-Starn has served as the Director of Duke's Center for Latin American and Caribbean Studies and the Duke Human Rights Centers, and chaired the Editorial Advisory Board of Duke University Press.
-He maintains a blog about golf, sports, and society at www.golfpolitics.blogspot.com).
-He is beginning research for new books on Peru and on the experience of Latina housecleaners in North Carolina.
+Starn has served as the Director of Duke's Center for Latin American and Caribbean Studies and the Duke Human Rights Center, and chaired the Editorial Advisory Board of Duke University Press.
+He is also involved in research on the experience of Latina housecleaners and construction workers in North Carolina.

 Starn, O. The Passion of Tiger Woods: An Anthropologist Reports on Golf, Race, and Celebrity Scandal.
 Duke University Press, 2012.